 NOVEL ENTITIES

-I made my first beach-plastic work over 20 years ago on a beach in Sardinia.
-It was there where I realized the seriousness of the ongoing global pollution of our oceans and beaches and decided no longer to remain passive.
-I started with cleaning beaches from plastic debris on a regular base, as a hobby, as a necessity.
+My first beach-plastic piece I did over 20 years ago on a beach in Sardinia.
+It was there where I realized the seriousness of the ongoing global pollution of our oceans and beaches and decided to no longer remain passive.
+I started with cleaning beaches from plastic debris closer to home ; the west coast of Sweden.

+A part of the plastic debris I find ends up in my studio.
+My main attention goes to ropes, cords and fishing nets .
 Rope is an interesting artist's material and comes in all possible dimensions, lengths and colors, although mostly in green and orange.
 Sometimes old, faded and worn, sometimes new and fresh.

 My rope works point out the problems of plastic pollution and environmental destruction by it’s material.
 But they also tell something else.
 Something about displacement and travelling, about longing away.
 About time and chance.
 I see the connection to some ethnographic works, like abstract handicraft from the Amazon or the Congo, something you might find in an ethnographic museum, soft and tactile like a textile.

 I also think about what future societies would produce after a possible civilizational collapse.
 We know how long plastic can survive before it falls apart, so it will be there even long after we stopped producing new.
+Will low tech societies in the future use our plastic garbage for making body dekoration or masks?

-Bohus Blues - 2021 - beach findings, aluminium - approx. 200 x 325 cm
+BOHUS BLUES - 2021 - beach findings, aluminium - approx. 200 x 325 cm

-Rope Composition Nr 6 - 2022 - rope on canvas - 53 x 41 cm
+Novel Entities - 2022 - rope on canvas - 110 x 85 cm

 © Tom Bogaard 2025